geudde/attic-chest/pages/13.reference/01.porden/docs.md

 4Vom the mountains becomes white when it crystallizes, and loses the bitter- ness which usually characterizes fossil salt.

-Mr. Bruce speaks of salt as very abundant in Abyssinia ; mines are work- ed near Azab and at Dancali.
+Mr. Bruce speaks of salt as very abundant in Abyssinia; mines are work- ed near Azab and at Dancali.
 The salt, cut into solid bricks of eight or ten inches long, supplies the place of our small money.
 A very portable cur- rency ! perhaps rather more so than the iron money of Lycurgus.